Fire Season is here again.

 - Area is irrigated and kept clean

-ZONE 2 Greenbelt/Fuel Break: 30-50 feet from structure – The goal of this zone is to reduce the available fuel in order to slow a ground fire.
+Intermediate Zone: 5–30 feet from the furthest exterior point of the structure.
+The goal of this zone is to reduce the available fuel in order to slow a ground fire.
 Larger shrubs and trees can be introduced here, as long as a distance that is twice their height separates them.
-This will prevent the ‘fire ladder’ effect, where fires jump from one clump of shrubbery or trees (fuel) to another.
+This will prevent the “fire ladder” effect, where fires jump from one clump of shrubbery or trees (fuel) to another.
 Grass in this area should be mowed to 6”.
 This area should be kept irrigated and maintained.